 So the ruler of the earth is Satan, and he decided sometime between the first two verses of the Bible to rebel against God.
 The ultimate results of his rebellion and rule are the conditions of chaos described on the earth in verse two.
 Satan was an archangel, and his staff was a host of angels:

-Although we do not know the exact number under Satan's authority, it was one-third of the total number of angels.
+Although the exact number under Satan's authority is unknown, it was one-third of the total number of angels.
 Satan and the angels who joined his rebellion against God were exiled from the Kingdom of God and restricted to ruling the earth:

 "Stars" is symbolism for angels in the book of Revelation.
 Satan was an archangel since he had angels under his control.
 Today, we might consider him to be middle management.
 Being omnipotent, God could have created beings which had no choice but to worship and love him.
 However, of what significance is it if a being has no choice but to love someone?
 Not much, they would simply be robots.
 Therefore, God created the angels and man with freedom of choice.
 Satan and some of the angels under his authority at some time chose to rebel against God.
 Why did he rebel?
 It was a grab for power: